sy2u/IWD-OoO-Processor/mp_ooo/README.md

   instructions required for this CP [2]
 - Demonstrate that your processor is able to execute instructions out-of-order (via `testcode/ooo_test.s`) [2]
-- Show that your processor is compliant with Verilator's and the Spyglass linter [2]
+- Show that your processor is compliant with Spyglass linter [2]
+- Show that your processor is compliant with Verilator linter [+2 Extra Credit]

 *There will be no provided tests outside of ooo_test.s* - if you are unable to correctly modify the random testbench, the onus of creating comprehensive tests